Liberian exodus

-The Liberian exodus refers to the emigration of over 200 black people from South Carolina to Liberia on board the Azor in 1878.
+The Liberian exodus was the emigration of over 200 black people from South Carolina to Liberia on board the Azor in 1878.

 Interest in emigration had been growing among blacks throughout the South since the political campaign of 1876 and the overthrow of the Radical Republican government.
 Congressman Richard H. Cain called for a million men to leave the injustices they suffered in the United States, for Africa.
 In 1877, the Liberian Exodus Joint Stock Steamship Company was formed in Charleston, South Carolina with a fund of $6,000.
 Blacks began arriving in January 1878.
 The company then purchased a bark called the Azor, which arrived in Charleston in March.

 On April 21, the Azor set sail with 206 emigrants.
 A young reporter for the News and Courier, A.B.
 Williams, accompanied the emigrants all the way to Monrovia and wrote a comprehensive account of the voyage.

 The management committed several serious blunders which resulted in the deaths of 23 of the emigrants before they reached Africa.
 The water supply gave out shortly before arrival.
 Intended to last the emigrants six months after they started their new lives in Liberia, the food supply was of poor quality and was consumed entirely on the journey.
 Contrary to law, no physician was on board.
 One of the organizers, George Curtis, volunteered to serve as physician, but had no medical knowledge.
 He carried a copy of The Mariner's Medical Guide and improvised from the ship's medicine chest as well as he could.